DovJacobson/portfolio/README.md

 # portfolio
 tools for self-promotion, self explanation

-vistors: feel free to copy and morph any of the bits of code you see here
+(feel free to copy and morph any of the bits of code)

 ---

 ## talks